Obaida-Albaroudi/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach does not return anything it just allows us mutate the current array. .map returns a new array.

 2. What is the difference between a function and a method?

+    The biggest difference is that a method is associated with a specific class while functions are not.

 3. What is closure?

+    Inner functions (child, grandchild, etc.) have access to the outer functions (parent, grandparent, etc.) and global information (like variables).

 4. Describe the four rules of the 'this' keyword.

+    1. Window Binding:

+        It will be referencing the parameter given in the global environment (console).
+As in the this will bereferencing the cosole as its object.

+    2. Implicit Binding:

+        The implicit binding here would be using the this statement on a function directly associated with it by saying function.this or using the this inside of a function.

+    3. New Binding:

+        This is specific to a constructor function dealing with Objects.
+It allows us to create as many objects as we would like without needing to rewrite everything.
+We will need the term new to trigger.

+    4. Explicit Binding:

+        This will prioritize and give precedence to the functions with .call and .apply.

 5. Why do we need super() in an extended class?

+    It is the keyword (used like a "function") needed to accesscv the parent class and all that comes with it (like their own functions).

 ## Project Set up